gene2dis/BugBuster/README.md

                                   coassembly: all samples are processing in one only data set
                                   assembly: all samples are processing individualy

-   --single_assembly              If coassembly type is choosen, single assembly will aditionaly generate indivdual assembly for all samples
-                                  (default: false)

    --read_arg_prediction          ARG and ARGV gene prediction at read level using KARGA and KARGVA
                                   (default: false)